-This is taken to mean offices, workshops etc but can also be extended to company cars and lorry rigs etc. There are some exceptions to this rule however when concerned with designated smoking areas within hotels or residential nursing homes.
+This covers offices, workshops etc, but this also extends to company cars and lorry rigs etc. There are some exceptions to the smoking ban however, including designated smoking areas within hotels or residential nursing homes.

 What happens if I get caught smoking in a public place?

-Individual members of the public can face an on-the-spot fine of £50 pounds if caught smoking in a public place.
-If the matter reaches court usually through repeat offending then the individual may be liable to a fine of up to £1000.
+Individuals face an on-the-spot fine of £50 pounds if caught smoking in a public place.
+If the matter reaches court then the individual may be liable to a fine of up to £200.

 I run a pub, what happens if my premises are found to be in breach of the ban?

-Employers or managers of the premises which someone has been found to be smoking in are liable to a fine of £200 which has the potential to rise to £2500 if it is not paid within the specified time frame.
+Employers or managers of the premises on which someone has been found to be smoking are liable to a fine of up to £2500.

 Owners or employers of premises who consistently flaunt the regulations are likely to face prosecution in court.